 Save Money by Increasing Attic Insulation in Wheeling

-Having the proper amount of insulation in your attic can make your Wheeling home more comfortable throughout the year.
-Better energy efficiency could also help you save money on utility expenses.
+Having the proper amount of insulation in your attic can make your Wheeling home cozier all year long.
+Better energy efficiency could also help you save money on utility bills.

 Do you have the correct amount of insulation?
 Probably not.
-A recent study by the North American Insulation Manufacturers Association determined 90 percent of homes in the U.S. don’t have enough insulation.
-If every home in the country was suitably insulated to modern building code, the Boston University School of Public Health found it would cut electric consumption by 37 billion kilowatts.
+A recent study by the North American Insulation Manufacturers Association found 90 percent of homes in the U.S. are underinsulated.
+If every home in the country was properly insulated to modern building code, the Boston University School of Public Health found it would slash electric consumption by 37 billion kilowatts.
 That’s enough electricity to power 3.4 million American homes every year!

 Does My Home Have Enough Insulation?

-You can check existing insulation to determine if you have an adequate amount in your attic.
+You can measure existing insulation to determine if you have an adequate amount in your attic.
 If it’s shallower than 7” deep, your home is underinsulated.
 In Wheeling, 16-18” deep is recommended.

 Types of Attic Insulation